See a Problem?

 Yayati - I still did not like his character too much.
 One's choices decide it's destiny.
 He was still fortunate enough to be forgiven for all he did.
 Even after knowing his point of view, I think so.

 Devayani - she was very arrogant and egocentric.
-But sh
+But sh Magnificent.

 Amazing.